-Higher Degree Research (HDR)
+Higher degrees by research (HDR)

-The minimum requirement for PhD candidature is a four year psychology degree with a GPA of upper second class (H2A) or equivalent (75 per cent or above).
-Alternatively, candidates may have a research master's degree or qualifications deemed to be equivalent to the above by the HDR Committee.
-Where applicable, students may be asked to commence in a Master of Philosophy as a pathway into the full PhD candidature.
+The minimum requirement for PhD candidature is a four-year psychology degree with a GPA of Upper Second-Class Honours (H2A) or equivalent (75 per cent or above).
+Alternatively, candidates may possess a research master's degree or qualifications deemed to be equivalent to the above by the HDR Committee.
+Where applicable, students may be asked to commence a Master of Philosophy as a pathway into the full PhD candidature.